Skip to content

 Revvye is a small operation that runs on a focused set of vendors.
 Each vendor touches a narrow slice of data.

-- Cloudflare— hosting, DNS, edge caching, and the worker infrastructure that runs the scan engine.
+• Cloudflare— application hosting, DNS, and edge caching/CDN for the Revvye site.
 Touches request metadata (IP, user agent, request path) for delivery and protection.

-The Revvye scan worker runs on Cloudflare and writes results into Supabase.
+The Revvye scan worker runs in an isolated browser container on our compute provider and writes results into Supabase.
 No scan data is shared with third parties outside this list.

 If your website was scanned by a Revvye user and you would like to request the scan record or its deletion, contact privacy@revvye.com.
 Revvye scans only public pages, but you have the right to ask for the record we hold.